 Pitch Day Showcase

-1. Companies with one or more founders affiliated with USC (faculty, staff, alumni, or student)
+Companies with one or more founders affiliated with USC (current faculty, staff, alumni or student)

 During the program, participants will gain access to weekly masterclasses designed to help them scale their businesses and navigate some of the unique challenges that founders face.
-There will also be pitch coaching, pitch design, and 1:1 mentor sessions.
+There will also be pitch coaching sessions.

 This program will be delivered to companies in the Greater Los Angeles area in a hybrid format (primarily virtual with some in-person elements in the Greater Los Angeles area).
-Founders will be able to access it by leveraging tools including Zoom and Slack.
+Founders will be able to access it by leveraging tools including Google Meets and Slack.

 Up to 20 will be selected.

 Yes, the program is industry-agnostic.
-We are excited to help founders build their businesses across a range of industries including bioscience / biomedical, physical science / engineering and information / computer science.
+We are excited to help founders build their businesses across a range of industries including bioscience, engineering, AI, healthcare, deep tech, and media technology.

-Companies should have initial traction and product-market fit, but they don't need to have raised any funding or achieved any specific level of sales.
+Companies should have conducted initial customer discovery and validated their idea with early traction.
+Companies do not need to have raised any funding or achieved any specific level of sales.
 We are looking for companies that have raised less than $1M.

 The program is led by a Techstars program team with support from USC.
 Throughout the program, participants will also gain access to other leadership from Techstars, subject matter experts at USC, and key stakeholders from both the USC and Techstars' networks.